-2. Grade of Work.
-The students must obtain a total of 125 honor points; in other words, an average of C. To obtain faculty recommendation for admission to a recognized law school he must in the years of his residence at Calvin College have earned at least twice as many honor points as the number of hours of credit; in other words, he must have earned a "B" average.

-3. Prescribed Work.
-Of the 125 hours required, certain hours are prescribed; as follows:
+- 1. Amount of Work.
+The students must of complete 125 hours of work. - 2.
+Grade of Work.
+The student must obtain a total of 125 honor points; in other words, an average of C. To obtain faculty recommendation for admission to a recognized law school he must in the years of his residence at Calvin College have earned at least twice as many honor points as the number of hours of credit; in other words, he must have earned a "B" average. - 3.
+Prescribed Work.
+Of the 125 hours required, certain hours are prescribed as follows: